AzuraCast/AzuraCast/Readme.md

 ### Common Tasks

-The Vagrant virtual machine is automatically configured with Composer, Node.js and other important tools pre-installed.
+The Vagrant virtual machine is automatically configured with Composer (PHP dependencies), NPM (Grunt and Bower) and other important tools pre-installed.

-Because stylesheets are written in SCSS, they must first be compiled into CSS before changes will be visible in the browser.
-We strongly recommend a tool like [Koala](http://koala-app.com/) (Free) or [Compass.app](http://compass.kkbox.com/) (Paid) to handle this task.
-Both can be pointed at the `web/static/sass` folder, and should automatically build files inside `web/static/compiled`.
+Stylesheets are managed by Grunt, which is installed on the Vagrant VM by default.
+To make changes to stylesheets:

+* Connect to the server via SSH.
+* `cd /var/azuracast/build`
+* `grunt watch`
+* Make changes to LESS files in the `web/static/less` directory.

+Do not directly make changes to the compiled CSS files, as they will automatically be overwritten by this automated system.

 ## Questions?
 Comments?
 Feedback?